State-dependent Delay Differential Equations on $H^1$: Introduction

 There are several approaches and notions to address unique existence of state-dependent delay equations in the literature.
 In order to sketch their main properties, we consider the following particular state-dependent delay equation.
 Note that in Section \ref{sec:sth}, we will provide a solution theory for Lipschitz continuous solutions for equations of the form \eqref{eq:sdd1}.

 Given $h,T>0$ and a Lipschitz continuous pre-history $\phi\colon (-h,0)\to \R^n$, we consider

-where we used the usual notation $x_{(t)}(s)\coloneqq x(t+s)$; $r$, taking values in $[-h,0]$, is a suitable delay functional defined on a set of functions defined on $[-h,0]$ and $g\colon [0,T]\times \R^n\times \R^n\to \R^n$ is continuous and Lipschitz continuous uniformly in $t$; that is, there exists $L\geq 0$ such that for all $t\in [0,T]$ and $u,v,w,z\in \R^n$, we have
+where we used the usual notation $x_{t}(s)\coloneqq x(t+s)$; $r$, taking values in $[-h,0]$, is a suitable delay functional defined on a set of functions defined on $[-h,0]$ and $g\colon [0,T]\times \R^n\times \R^n\to \R^n$ is continuous and Lipschitz continuous uniformly in $t$; that is, there exists $L\geq 0$ such that for all $t\in [0,T]$ and $u,v,w,z\in \R^n$, we have

-If $r$ was constant, the equation at hand is a (state-independent) delay differential equation, which can be dealt with classically.
+If $r$ was constant, the equation at hand is a (state-independent) delay differential equation, which can be dealt with in a well-known straightforward manner.
 Indeed, integrating the equation, a fixed point of the integral equation is a solution of the differential equation.
 The contraction mapping principle can be employed either using a weighted norm or by a suitable time-stepping method analysing the Picard iterates, see, e.g., \cite{Drakalauch,PTW14}, \cite[Chapter 4]{STW22}.

 The theory is somewhat less elementary if one considers non-constant $r$.
 In this situation, one needs to involve also the derivative of $x$: a counter-example for uniqueness in spaces of continuous functions is already given in \cite{W70}.
 We shall sketch a technical reason for the involvement of the derivative of the unknown in any fixed point statement.
 If one wants to use a similar approach as in the $r$-is-constant case, formal integration of \eqref{eq:sdd1} (assuming everything is well-defined) leads to